 Omdia has forecast that the overall games market will expand at a modest annual compound annual growth rate (CAGR) of 2.2% over the next five years, from US$167bn in 2021 to US$186bn by 2025.
 But the value of mobile games specifically will expand at over double that rate (4.6% CAGR) to be worth US$129bn, increasing their share of the total from around 62% to 69% in the process.
 Newzoo too predicts that global spending on mobile games will rise to US$103bn by 2023.

 A lot more people will be spending many more hours playing games on their smartphones in the future.
 And that presents mobile network operators (MNOs), which deliver fourth (4G) and fifth-generation (5G) data connectivity to those devices with a significant opportunity to increase their revenue and ARPU if they can forge bundling, content and billing partnerships with games developers.
+More information can be found in our bundling whitepaper.

 [i] App Annie: Mobile game and app spending will grow 25% to $112 billion in 2020, VentureBeat, 9th December 2020